-Flowers and a card are beautiful ways to honor a mom on Mother’s Day, but have you ever heard the saying that the best gift to give someone is something you’d want yourself?
-“What could you use more of today?
-In what ways can you give what you need to others?” asks Sherice Perry in Invincible Summer: A 30-Day Reflectional on the Important of Kindness.
+Flowers and a card are beautiful ways to honor a mom on Mother's Day, but have you ever heard the saying that the best gift to give someone is something you'd want yourself?
+"What could you use more of today?
+In what ways can you give what you need to others?" asks Sherice Perry in Invincible Summer: A 30-Day Reflectional on the Power of Kindness.
 These are questions that Perry, a high-powered Washington D.C. strategist, asked herself during a life-changing summer of self-reflection and discovery.
 The things that are in short supply in your life—support, kind words, gratitude, help with family obligations—are probably running short in the life of a mother that you know, too.
-“After you’ve thought about it, pick one thing you could use more of in your life and give it to someone else.”
-You’ll want to check out these 19 powerful quotes that remind us to be kind to each other.
+"After you've thought about it, pick one thing you could use more of in your life and give it to someone else."
+You'll want to check out these 19 powerful quotes that remind us to be kind to each other.

 June: Buy a dozen doughnuts

 This National Doughnut Day, June 7, spread the love (and sprinkles!) by dropping off a dozen or two at the nurses' desk of a VA hospital, the teacher's lounge at your neighborhood public school, or your local firehouse.
 You can't buy these dedicated folks an extra helping of happiness, but you can buy them doughnuts, and isn't that kind of the same thing?

 July: Help out a furry friend